 We all come with pre-packaged biases.
 Sometimes those biases are socialized into unwelcome, even dangerous perspectives.
-As an editor working in a newsroom my fellow editors and I educated our reporters to recognize their biases.
+As an editor working in a newsroom I alongside my peers focused on helping one another recognize our biases.
 Working together, we weeded through the biases; we edited down to just the facts, as much as was humanly possible.
+We worked to be transparent.
 We knew our news consumers could benefit most when we offered a thorough presentation of fair and unbiased facts.
 The group dynamic in a newspaper’s newsroom–trained journalists holding one another accountable–provides significant checks and balances. —Andrea

 Living in a Post-truth World